andeemarks/inlogik/README.md

 There is still a lot of work to be done around `Program.cs` and the main datastructures behind `MessageBoard.cs`.

 The approach is to construct the `MessageBoard` instance in `Program.cs` and pass it to/from each of the commands as they are instantiated by the `InputParser`.
+Ideally, this contact would be codified by specifying the `execute` function in `ICommand`.

 The calculation of the relative timestamping for messages is currently in `Message`, but is more of a UI concern.
 Ideally, only the number of minutes/millis/seconds that have passed since creation should be held in `Message` and the conversion to "1 minutes ago" (for example) should be done closer to the UI.